WATER SYSTEMS OPERATION SPECIALIST

 3. You must live in the State of Hawai'i to be eligible to apply.

-Should you have any questions please contact:
+Should you have any questions about the Apprenticeship Program, please contact us at [email protected] or (808) 315-8925.

 Interested in mentoring an apprentice?